 Why in the world would you be blue if you could instead celebrate the whole spectrum?

 Why would you hold up a puzzle piece, as if autistic human beings were a mystery?
 They’re not mysterious at all if you just talk to them, and listen to them, empathize with them, and focus on organizations that have their true needs at the forefront of their mission.
-For instance, this year, many people are lighting it up gold in honor of The Golden Hat Foundation, which celebrates the intelligence of people on the spectrum.

 We can change the world for and with autistic people, but first, we have to change the light in which we view them.